 CCSD Career & Technology Education programs empower students with 21st Century Skills for optimal college and career readiness.
 State recognized CTE programs are offered in every high school and grouped into 16 clusters based on a common set of knowledge and skills.

-• Students concentrating in CTE programs have a 90% graduation rate compared to an average national graduation rate of 74.9%.
+- The average high school graduation rate for students concentrating in CTE programs is 93%, compared to an average national freshman graduation rate of 84%

-• Experts project 47 million job openings in the decade ending 2018.
-About one-third will require an associate’s degree or certificate, and nearly all will require real-world skills that can be mastered through CTE classes.
+- Experts project about one-third of the 48 million job openings in the next decade will require an associate’s degree or certificate, and nearly all will require real-world skills that can be mastered through CTE classes